2026 IPR.Global Summer Research Institute (SRI)

 3. A good understanding of research ethics and research methodologies.

-Fellows must be available to participate fully on all three days of the online curriculum.
+Fellows must be available to participate fully on all four days of the online curriculum.

 Note: